 The procedure to create an account for alias is same as the above with minor changes.
 You need to enter your alias email ID in the text box saying Email Address and main ID in the text box saying User Name.
 See the image below for reference.

 All the other email settings for outlook.com will remain the same as above.
 Once the alias account is created, you can easily send emails through the alias by selecting it in the From field of New Email window.
 If you face any problems setting up outlook.com aliases in Microsoft Outlook desktop, please let us know via the comment boxes below.

-PS: I thank Jesse Guthrie for providing me with the settings for Microsoft Live Mail that assisted me in setting up Outlook desktop for outlook.com aliases.
+PS: I thank Jesse Guthrie for providing me with the settings for setting up Outlook desktop for outlook.com aliases.